-6.2 created 6 February 2012).
+Mineral equilibria calculations were performed with the THERMOCALC program of Powell and Holland (1988) using the new and expanded internally-consistent thermodynamic dataset of Holland and Powell (2011, dataset 6.2 created 6 February 2012).
 Calculations were performed in the Na2O-CaO-FeO-MgO-Al2O3-SiO2-H2O-TiO2-Fe2O3 (NCFMASHTO) model system, disregarding the minor components MnO (less than 0.2 wt %) and K2O (less than 1.5 wt %).
-The activity-composition models used are those by White et al. (2014) for chlorite, plagioclase and ilmenite, by Green et al. (2016) for amphibole and by Holland and Powell (2011) for epidote.
+The activity-composition models used are those of White et al. (2014) for chlorite, plagioclase and ilmenite, Green et al. (2016) for amphibole and Holland and Powell (2011) for epidote.
 Albite, sphene, quartz and H2O are pure end-member phases.
 Although a melt model appropriate for mafic rocks is included in Green et al. (2016), melt was not considered in the calculations as the conditions of interest are far below the solidus.
-However, the calculated equilibria above $\sim 650\,^{\circ}\text{C}$ are likely to be metastable to melt.
+However, the calculated equilibria above ~ 650 °C are likely to be metastable to melt.

 The bulk compositions used in the pseudosection calculations were determined by XRF analysis at the University of Cape Town.
-Analyses were converted to the NCF-MASHTO model system by disregarding $K_2O$ , MnO, $Cr_2O_3$ (< 0.03 wt %) and $P_2O_5$ (< 0.2 wt %) and assuming approximately 15 % of total Fe to be present as $Fe^{3+}$ , in line with typical values for metamafic rocks (cf. the compilation of Rebay et al., 2010).
+Analyses were converted to the NCFMASHTO model system by disregarding $K_2O$ , MnO, $Cr_2O_3$ (< 0.03 wt %) and $P_2O_5$ (< 0.2 wt %) and assuming approximately 15 % of total Fe to be present as $Fe^{3+}$ , in line with typical values for metamafic rocks (cf. the compilation of Rebay et al., 2010).
 During initial modelling, the samples were assumed to be fully hydrated, such that water ( $H_2O$ ) was taken to be present in excess.
-The possibility of variable rehydration during retrogression is explicitly considered later.
+The possibility of variable re-hydration during retrogression is explicitly considered later.
 The bulk compositions used to construct the pseudosections are presented in Table 2.